This article was updated by the Great British Mag content team on 30 November 2021

 The Sharmanka Kinetic Theatre is another must-see Glasgow attraction.
 The brainchild of Russian-born artist Eduard Bersudsky, it’s a dance work (or “Robotic ballet” as The Times newspaper called it) featuring hundreds of carved figures and pieces of scrap moving in time to music.

 Take a trip to the beautiful Botanic Gardens to escape the frenetic pace of central Glasgow.
 Established in 1841, the centrepiece is Kibble Palace, an eccentric domed glasshouse full of exotic plant life.
-Speaking of amazing glasshouses, don’t miss The People’s Palace.
-This free museum tells the story of Glasgow from the 19th century onwards using exhibits ranging from prints to interactive displays.

 Another great attraction is the Riverside Museum.
 Built on the site of a former shipyard, the radical glass and metal structure was designed by one of the UK’s most famous architects, Zaha Hadid.
 Make sure you see the museum’s recreation of an old cobbled street.